 The North Saskatchewan River was full of whitecaps and running hard so we nixed that – and drove instead – but first we got a tour of Métis Crossing.

-We settled on a bike ride between Lindbergh and Heinsburg, one of the prettiest sections of trail.
+We settled on a bike ride between Lindbergh and Heinsburg, one of the prettiest sections of the Iron Horse Trail.
 However, after testing conditions for about six kilometres we wimped out and called it a day.

 The trail is best cycled when dry on a mountain bike.
 My bike had bigger tires than Sheila’s and was easier to maneuver through slippery cow paddies and deep mud.
 You can tell she doesn’t look too thrilled in the photo below – and this was the clean section.